Habeas Corpus and the Vital Role of Non-Governmental Organizations in U.S. Immigration

 3. Adjustment of Status

-- Immigrants who have a family member with legal status in the U.S. may be eligible to adjust their immigration status to obtain lawful permanent residency.
+• Immigrants who have a qualifying family member with legal status in the U.S. may be eligible to adjust their immigration status, transitioning to lawful permanent residency.
+This process often involves filing specific forms and providing documentation to prove the familial relationship, such as marriage certificates or birth certificates.

 4. Deferred Action